Table Item

 table_sort

 This property controls the ability of the able to be interactively sorted.
-Possible values include:
+Possible values include

 Value